elianecpinheiro/MultiDimensionalArrayProduct/README.md

 # MultiDimensionalArrayProduct

-The function %m% is a product of three-dimensional arrays defined in Pinheiro et al (2018).
+The function %m% is a product of multidimensional arrays defined in Pinheiro et al (2018).
 In words, the three-dimensional arrays are treated as an array of matrices.
 The length of such array is the length of the third dimension of the three-dimensional array.